mechatama/bigcommerce-api-docs/resources/orders.md

 </pre>

 ### GET orders/id.json
-GET a order from a store
+Get a single order from a store

 #### Request
 This GET request does not take any parameters.